fan2/mkdocs/docs/blog/posts/python/basic/python-argparse.md

        cp [-R [-H | -L | -P]] [-fi | -n] [-apvXc] source_file ... target_directory
 ```

-The first positional argument after the `cp` command is the *source* of the file you’re going to copy.
+The first positional argument after the `cp` command is the *source* of the file you're going to copy.
 The second one is the *destination* where you want to copy it.

 **Optional** arguments are not mandatory, and when they are used they can modify the behavior of the command at runtime.